openedx/edx-cookiecutters/README.rst

 ----------
 We are currently experimenting with a layering approach to cookiecutter.
 The idea is to have boiler plate files, which don't need to be changed, in bottom layer and have subsequent layers add files/modify files as necessary.

-Example: python-template holds all the basic files necessary for a edx python repository.
-The template is used by django-template, cookiecutter-django-app, cookiecutter-django-ida to create the base files necessary. cookiecutter-django-ida also deletes some of the files created by python-template cause those are not necessary for its operation.
+Example: python-template holds all the basic files necessary for an edx python repository.
+The template is used by cookiecutter-django-app, cookiecutter-django-ida and cookiecutter-python-library to create the base files necessary. cookiecutter-django-ida deletes some of the files created by python-template cause those are not necessary for its operation.

-Further info docs are WIP.